Republicans struggle to save funding for Trump’s border wall - NewsBreak

 “We think there are other better ways to secure our border,” Murphy said.
 “So if Republicans want to shut down the government over a border wall, that’s their choice.
 But we got elected based on our promise to be more thoughtful about border security, and I feel like we have to make good on that promise.”

 In the 50-50 Senate, Democrats hold a narrow majority when counting the tiebreaking vote by Vice President Harris.
-But in order to pass appropriations legislation, at least 60 votes are necessary, meaning the two sides will have to come to a deal on spending.Biden signs $1T infrastructure deal with bipartisan crowd
+But in order to pass appropriations legislation, at least 60 votes are necessary, meaning the two sides will have to come to a deal on spending.Lobbyists turn to infrastructure law’s implementation

 As government funding lapsed for fiscal 2021, which ended on the last day of September, Congress passed a continuing resolution (CR) that allowed the government to be funded at spending levels set for the previous year, staving off a shutdown and buying lawmakers more time for negotiations.